Rhetorical device: Hypophora

 The use of hypophora is the technique whereby one asks a question and then proceeds to answer the question.
-This device is one of the most useful strategies in writing essays to inform or persuade a reader.

 Innuendo

 This device indirectly implies an accusation without explicitly stating it.
 This can be combined with apophasis.

 Metanoia

 Metanoia qualifies a statement or by recalling or rejecting it in part or full, and then re-expressing it in a better, milder, or stronger way.
 A negative is often used to do the recalling.

-He was the best of men - no, of all humanity.

 Procatalepsis

 By anticipating and answering a possible objection, procatalepsis allows an argument to continue while rebutting points opposing it.
 It is a relative of hypophora.
-Procatalepsis shows that concerns have been thought through.

 Understatement

 Understatement, or meiosis, involves deliberately understating the importance, significance or magnitude of a subject.
-This means the force of the description is less than what is expected, thus highlighting the irony or extreme nature of an event.